 The most exciting thing on the backwaters of Kerala, however, is the Kettuvallam(Traditional houseboat) which has become the most popular tourism product in India today.
 In a land as water bound as Kerala it wouldn't be an unusual sight, but for a visitor, a houseboat gliding along the vast green expanse of the backwaters is the most amazing spectacle in the world.
 Even more enchanting is a holiday in the houseboats of Kerala.

 The backwater cruise through the narrow canals that crises-cross a typical Kerala Village, rich with green paddy fields and verdant coconut trees and is a thrilling experience.
+The boat cruise takes you to small islets tucked away amidst those waters where you get glimpses of village at the best of its serenity and innocence.

 Watch village belles picking mussels, while their men folk collect sand from the bottom of the canal.
 Traditional fish farms and famed Chinese fishing nets.
 Watch the village folk make the golden fiber called coir from coconut husk and transform it into various coir products.
 Rustling coconut groves abound.
 So stop over to drink calm fresh coconut water and watch the toddy-taper tap at work.
 Watch birds like kingfishers; crow a pheasant, cormorants, drogues, wood pecker, Bee-eater, kites etc. Parrot green paddy fields sway like a chorus.